Vitols999/QMS-WIKI/DocGisItemsEditMultiple.md

 To create a new multi-point data object proceed as follows:

-* Goto the docked routing window and select a routing engine and its properties.
+* Go to the docked routing window and select a routing engine and its properties.
-* Goto a map window and zoom it to the region in which the new object should be located.
+* Go to a map window and zoom it to the region in which the new object should be located.
 * Right-click in the map window to open its context menu.
 * Click the menu entry `Add track/route/area`.
 The mouse position will be taken as first point of the new data object.
 The mouse cursor will show that you are now in the line edit mode.
 * Select a [routing option][Routing] from the toolbar:
     * Press `O` to create the new object without routing (i.e. points are joined by straight line segments).
     * Press `A` to use the selected routing engine and its properties as established to create the new object.
 Points are joined by paths following some road.
 * Left-click one after the other the required points.
 While doing so, the current layout of the new object is shown.
 If the new object is an area, then the last point clicked is joined with the first one to get a closed border line for the area.
-* Finish with a right click at the last point.
+* Finish with a right-click at the last point.
 * Click the `Save as new` button in the toolbar to save the new multi-point object in a workspace project and to give the new object a name.